How to Read This Handbook

 - Place the claim in a utility question.
 What is demonstrated, what is theoretical, or what is beyond current capability?

 - Name the falsifying experiment.
-What measurement would change your assessment?
+Specify the measurement that would change the assessment.

 A claim that survives these five steps is worth evaluating.
 A claim that fails any of them is not yet ready to inform a program decision.